boyboi86/AFML/README.md

 In between, I wll drop technical advices so that it will be easy to implement in later versions of Python and the related modules.

+My answer or/ and explanantion might not be perfect.
+So let me know if you think there are better ways to improve them.

 **Note**

-Most of the Python codes in the textbook were written 2 years ago (Python 2.*), which might not work in 2020.
+Most of the Python codes in the textbook were written 2 years ago (Python 2.7), which might not work in 2020.
 Therefore, it is required for individuals to understand Python and the research process/ intentions as well as the Mathematical concepts to produce the algorithm.

-It is NOT easy.
-Even professional quants still produce algorithms that doesn't run correctly or/ and deviates too far from the original Mathematics.
-(Most with Msc and work in investment industry)

-The above statement was made after I review some of the previously open-source quant libraries that were popular (As of today, they are all private repository).

 **Advice/ Encouragement**

 Don't give up.
 Good things will happen eventually.

 May not be as good as expected but it would still be somewhere close.